SalvatoreRa/tutorial/artificial intelligence/LLM_course.md

 ## The LLM architecture

+An LLM is basically a transformer with many more parameters.
+In order to understand how an LLM works, it is important to understand at least at a high level how a transformer works.
+Especially since the attention mechanism was so revolutionary.

+The transformer consists of a few basic components:
+* A **tokenizer** that allows text to be mapped to integers.
+The tokenizer is an important component that is often the cause of some unexpected behavior of the
+* A **embedding layer** that allows learning a vector and contextual representation of text.
+* a **transformer-block**, this is the beating heart of the transformer.
+The model is composed of several layers stacked on top of each other.
+Each transformer block is composed of **multi-head self-attention** followed by **batch normalization** **feed-forward layer**.
+Also present in the block are residual connection
+* The last layer to decode and generate text.
+* the transfomer consists of an encoder and a decoder, but there are models today that are encoders only or decoders only.

+A particular point is to include multi-head self-attention (MHSA), because this is important for the transformer.
+MHSA allows the transformer to be so powerful, in fact modeling the relationships between the various tokens.
+Also, since there are multiple attention heads at each layer we can learn for each tokens different representations.
+Mechanistic studies show that the transformer learns a hierarchical representation, and the various layers go on to learn increasingly complex representations of the text.

 **High level resources**

 Here a list of resources that can give a great grasp of inner mechanism of a transformer.
 I add also different resources about self-attention.